Eve Hill

 Eve Hill is a residential area of Dudley in the West Midlands of England.
 It was part of Worcestershire until 1966 and briefly part of Staffordshire until 1974.
+The area was a key location during the Industrial Revolution.

 History

 The development of Eve Hill as a residential area began in the mid-19th century, as the population of Dudley was soaring as a result of the Industrial Revolution.
 Hundreds of houses were built in the area around Salop Street which formed part of the main road leading to Sedgley and eventually Wolverhampton.
 St James's Parish Church was opened at this time to serve Eve Hill and the surrounding area.
 A new infants' school, St James's, was opened on the corner of Salop Street and Himley Road in 1842.
 An area in the west, along Himley Road, became known as London Fields.

 Dudley Teacher Training College (later absorbed into the University of Wolverhampton) opened off Salop Street in 1905.

 Further development took place in the 1930s, 1940s and 1950s, with a mix of private and council housing being built on the land stretching towards the Priory Estate that was developed before the Second World War.

 The original part of Eve Hill, however, was still standing by the start of the 1960s, and by this stage most of the houses in the area were in an unfit condition with outdoor toilets, tin baths, and no electricity or running water.
 Dudley council decided to demolish the bulk of the older houses around Eve Hill in 1962, and by the end of the decade the landscape had altered drastically.
 The older houses had been levelled, with many families being rehoused on new council estates like Russells Hall, and the site had been redeveloped with three multi-storey blocks of council flats – Millfield Court, Prince of Wales Court, and Butterfield Court – being occupied by 1969.
 These tower blocks were 19, 19 and 16 storeys high respectively.
 A shopping parade with a butcher's shop and a post office was built in the shadow of Millfield Court.